IsoLife – Stable Isotope Labelled Plant Products for the Life Sciences

 Development Fund, and the “Samenwerkingsverband Noord-Nederland (SNN)”, a joint agreement between the provinces of Drenthe, Groningen and Fryslân.
 EZ/KOMPAS under number AA099.

-Development of 13C-labelled cannabinoids and 13C-hemp oil fatty acids.
+Development of U-13C Cannabinoids and U-13C Hemp oil fatty acids.

 IsoLife BV, Prisna BV and Bedrocan BV have joined forces to develop a new high-quality hemp oil and an innovative set of reference standards for mass spectrometry, including 13C-labelled cannabinoids and hemp oil fatty acids.